mmguero-dev/lru_redux/README.md

 5. Create new Pull Request

 ## Changelog
+### version 1.2.0 - 12-Jun-2024

+- New: Added getset_ignores_nil argument to initialize arguments for non-legacy cache.
+If true, blocks called by getset yielding nil values will be returned but not stored in the cache.

 ### version 1.1.0 - 30-Mar-2015

 - New: TTL cache added.
 This cache is LRU like with the addition of time-based eviction.
 Check the Usage -> TTL Cache section in README.md for details.